When can seek out a modification of child support?

 It’s also possible for you or your spouse’s change in marital status to affect your child support payment obligations.
 If you get divorced, then you may be able to request a reduction in how much you owe.
 If you get married to someone new, then what you are ordered to pay may increase.

 There are many situations in which you may qualify to seek either a temporary or permanent modification to your existing child support order.
-You should consult with a family law attorney in Williamsville to discuss your unique situation and whether you should file a modification order in your New York family law matter.
+You should consult with a family law attorney in Amherst to discuss your unique situation and whether you should file a modification order in your New York family law matter.